rufousJr/warpwoofwimble/content/pages/Have One On Me/three/kingfisher.md

 > **9** They shall not hurt nor destroy all in My holy mountain.
 > For the earth shall be full of the knowledge of the Lord
 > As the waters cover the sea.

+## The kingfisher ##

+Interpretations of this song often link it with the Pompeii tragedy and modern man's reproductions in the form of the atom bomb.
+With regard to the eponymous Kingfisher, some proposed identities include: the Fisher King of Arthurian legend; Jesus, the 'fisher of men'; and Alcyone of Greek mythology, who is (in Greek) the namesake of the kingfisher.